-If you wish to reserve the Conference Room, please contact the Research Assistance Desk at ext.
+If you wish to reserve the Conference Room, visit https://library.campbell.edu/room-reservations/.
+Questions?
+Contact a Reference librarian at ext.
 1467 or email reference@campbell.edu.
-You also may reserve the space online at

 Reservations are accepted well in advance but should be made at least 12 hours before the room is to be used.
 Reservations are on a first come, first served basis.